 Fauci’s statement, as well as data from New York, Nevada and Massachusetts, analyzed by the New York Times earlier this year have cast doubt on the need for such sensitive PCR testing for COVID-19.
 The CDC itself notes that while patients are no longer infectious after 10 days from symptom onset, viral fragments may remain in the respiratory tract up to three months later.
 These leftover viral particles may be caught with a swab and amplified to a degree through PCR to trigger a false positive result.

-Even the inventor of PCR, Dr. Kary Mullis, said that “you can find almost anything in anybody” using the test.
-Dr. Mullis passed away last September, and maintained the accuracy of his invention, but he asserted that inference of its results had been misused.
-In a public forum on the AIDS epidemic, he expounds on this belief, noting that “[PCR] allows you to take a very miniscule amount of anything, make it measurable, and then talk about it in meetings and things as it is important.”
+Even the inventor of PCR, Dr. Cary Mullis, said that “you can find almost anything in anybody” using the test.
+Dr. Mullis passed away in September 2019, and maintained the accuracy of his invention, but he asserted that inference of its results had been misused.
+In a public forum on the AIDS epidemic, he expounds on this belief, noting that “[PCR] allows you to take a very miniscule amount of anything, make it measurable, and then talk about it in meetings and things as if it is important.”

 A 1996 article by John Lauritsen, an investigative journalist for the New York Native during the HIV epidemic in the US, described the test via Mullis’ illumination: